 De novo, in-silico design of molecules is a challenging problem with applications in drug discovery and material design.
-Here, we introduce a masked graph model which learns a distribution over graphs by capturing all possible conditional distributions over unobserved nodes and edges given observed ones.
-We train our masked graph model on existing molecular graphs and then sample novel molecular graphs from it by iteratively masking and replacing different parts of initialized graphs.
-We evaluate our approach on the QM9 and ChEMBL datasets using the distribution-learning benchmark from the GuacaMol framework.
-The benchmark contains five metrics: the validity, uniqueness, novelty, KL-divergence and Fréchet ChemNet Distance scores, the last two of which are measures of the similarity of the generated samples to the training, validation and test distributions.
-We find that KL-divergence and Fréchet ChemNet Distance scores are anti-correlated with novelty scores.
-By varying generation initialization and the fraction of the graph masked and replaced at each generation step, we can increase the Fréchet score at the cost of novelty.
-In this way, we show that our model offers transparent and tunable control of the trade-off between these metrics, a point of control currently lacking in other approaches to molecular graph generation.
-We observe that our model outperforms previously proposed graph-based approaches and is competitive with SMILES-based approaches.
-Finally, we show that our model can generate molecules with desired values of specified properties while maintaining physiochemical similarity to molecules from the training distribution.
+We introduce a masked graph model, which learns a distribution over graphs by capturing conditional distributions over unobserved nodes (atoms) and edges (bonds) given observed ones.
+We train and then sample from our model by iteratively masking and replacing different parts of initialized graphs.
+We evaluate our approach on the QM9 and ChEMBL datasets using the GuacaMol distribution-learning benchmark.
+We find that validity, KL-divergence and Fréchet ChemNet Distance scores are anti-correlated with novelty, and that we can trade off between these metrics more effectively than existing models.
+On distributional metrics, our model outperforms previously proposed graph-based approaches and is competitive with SMILES-based approaches.
+Finally, we show our model generates molecules with desired values of specified properties while maintaining physiochemical similarity to the training distribution.

-1 Introduction
+Introduction

-The design of de novo molecules in-silico with desired properties is an essential part of drug discovery and materials design but remains a challenging problem due to the very large combinatorial space of all possible synthesizable molecules [Bohacek et al., 1996].
-Recently, various deep generative models for the task of molecular graph generation have been proposed, including: neural autoregressive models [Hochreiter and Schmidhuber, 1997, Vaswani et al., 2017], variational autoencoders [Kingma and Welling, 2013, Rezende et al., 2014], adversarial autoencoders [Makhzani et al., 2015], and generative adversarial networks [Goodfellow et al., 2014, Elton et al., 2019].
-A unifying theme behind these approaches is that they model the underlying distribution of molecular graphs.
-Once the underlying distribution is captured, new molecular graphs are sampled accordingly.
+The design of de novo molecules in-silico with desired properties is an essential part of drug discovery and materials design but remains a challenging problem due to the very large combinatorial space of all possible synthesizable molecules [1].
+Recently, various deep generative models for the task of molecular graph generation have been proposed, including: neural autoregressive models [2, 3], variational autoencoders [4, 5], adversarial autoencoders [6], and generative adversarial networks [7, 8].